sinnuthomas/sinnuthomas.github.io/index.md

 ## News
 * [Mar 2023] Congratulations:<br/>
-    Congratulations Basil K. Raju and Mohammed Anshad K on the acceptance of the paper titled "Real-time Vision Sensor for Volumetric Flowrate Estimation in Robotic Fused Filament Fabrication", 22nd World Congress of the International Federation of Automatic Control, Yokohawa, Japan, July 2023.
+    Congratulations Basil K. Raju and Mohammed Anshad K on the acceptance of the paper titled "Real-time Vision Sensor for Volumetric Flowrate Estimation in Robotic Fused Filament Fabrication", 22nd World Congress of the International Federation of Automatic Control (IFAC), Yokohawa, Japan, July 2023.

 * [Mar 2023] [PhD Openings](https://duk.ac.in/admissions2023/):<br/>
     Currently seeking brilliant and highly motivated PhD students to join our research group.